Top 14 Venture Capital Firms for Real Estate Startups

 Image of Derive Ventures - Top VCs in Real Estate

-Derive Ventures is a San Francisco-based firm that invests in companies advancing the travel and hospitality sectors.
-They support founders building technology to improve how people experience travel, leisure, and daily life.
+Derive Ventures is a San Francisco-based firm that invests in companies focused on the travel and hospitality sectors.
+They back startups building software and technology to modernize industries like leisure and real estate.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture

-• Industries of focus: Hospitality, Leisure, Real Estate, Software, Travel
+• Industries of focus: Hospitality, Travel, Real Estate, Software

 • Founded: 2021

-• Notable investments: Bilt Rewards, Canary Technologies, Cardless, Rain
+• Notable investments: Bilt Rewards, Canary Technologies, Cardless

 • Portfolio size: 26 investments